Ride-hail firm Lyft races to leave Uber behind in IPO chase

 “Market declines mean that the offer price will be lower than otherwise.
 But there’s a danger of waiting to go public as well.
 Markets could go even lower, and the companies could raise less money if they waited longer,” said Jay Ritter, an IPO expert and professor at the University of Florida.

-A key test for the U.S. IPO market will come later Thursday with the scheduled pricing of biotechnology startup Moderna Inc’s MRNA.O IPO.
+A key test for the U.S. IPO market will come later Thursday with the scheduled pricing of biotechnology startup Moderna Inc’s (MRNA.O) IPO.
 The company hopes to raise around $500 million.

 The filing by Lyft, which hired JPMorgan Chase & Co, Credit Suisse and Jefferies as underwriters, plants a flag in the ground to go public before larger rival Uber.
 The race between them is one of the most closely watched in Silicon Valley.